 Cyber Security - SB 364 by Sen. Brandes and HB 641 by Rep. La Rosa would create a third-degree felony for anyone who knowingly, willingly and without authorization gains access to a public utility's computer systems.
 Further, the bill would create a second-degree felony for a perpetrator who, after gaining access, tampers with the computer system either by physical or electronic means.
-SB 364 has one committee stop remaining and HB 641 passed out of it last committee and is ready for the floor.
+Both bills are ready for the floor.